ot4i/CP4I-OSSM/ace/designerflows-tracing/ReadMe.md

 ## Deploy v2 for A/B testing
 Deploying a second version of the same ACE server will allow to use the Istio Virtual Service to split traffic across two versions: A/B testing.
-- Create a new *Toolkit Integration* service from the ACE Dashboard
+- Create a new *Designer   Integration* service from the ACE Dashboard
 - Use the *Simple API v2* test service: https://github.com/ot4i/CP4I-OSSM/blob/master/ace/testAPIs/simpleAPIv2.bar
 - Follow the same instructions to deploy *Simple API*